somya2005-art/internship_project_namastro/README.md

 🧰 Built With
 - HTML5
 - Sass (SCSS)
-    - Developed with Sass functions, variables, and modular components for maintainable and scalable styling.
+    - Includes Sass functions, variables, and partials for modular and maintainable styling.
+- JavaScript Plugins
+    - Used for animations, swiper functionality, and interactive UI behavior.

 ✨ Features
-1. Clean & Modern Layout:
-    - Optimized to highlight key sections like hero, features, and CTA (Call to Action).

-2. Reusable Sass Structure:
-    - DRY codebase with reusable utilities and partials.
+1. Desktop-Focused Design:
+  - Specifically designed and optimized for desktop screen sizes.

+2. Manual Swipe Slider:
+    - Users can swipe/drag to view content — great for showcasing testimonials, features, or highlights.

+3. Animations:
+    -animations enhance visual appeal.

+5. Plugin Integrations:
+    - Includes libraries for animation, swiping, and dynamic UI effects.

+6. Custom Sass Styling

 💡 Highlights
-1. Purpose-built landing page without relying on frontend frameworks.

-2. Sass functions used to manage consistent spacing, colors, and breakpoints.

-3. Easy to expand into a multi-page website or integrate with JavaScript plugins later.
+1. Beautiful landing experience powered by custom code and visual effects.

+2. Built without any CSS frameworks — handcrafted using only Sass and HTML.

+3. Plugins and sliders are configured to match the aesthetic and performance needs.

 📝 Note
 This version was developed specifically for desktop view.
-While a mobile design existed, this build focused on desktop layout due to project scope and priorities at the time.
+There was no Figma design provided for this page, and it was created entirely based on desktop requirements and design intuition.